We5ter/GSDF/README.md

 do = GoogleSSLdomainFinder ('mi.com')
 do.list () # output as a list
 ```

+- 2017.09.13 waiting for updating to multiple threads,to increase speed

 ### Using Instructions

 - First make sure the computer is already installed on python 2.7 or later;